Weight Management

 • Rotating injection sites (abdomen, thigh, or upper arm) prevents tissue damage and ensures consistent medication absorption

-Getting started with Ozempic injections might feel intimidating at first.
+The idea of giving yourself a shot can bring up a lot of anxiety.
 You might be wondering where exactly to inject, whether it will hurt, or if you're doing it correctly.

-Here’s the good news.
+Here's the good news.
 With a little practice, giving yourself an Ozempic injection can become a quick, simple part of your weekly routine.
-This guide will walk you through everything you need to know to inject Ozempic properly and get the best results from your treatment.

-First things first: What is Ozempic?
+First things first: what is Ozempic?

 Before diving into injection techniques, let's understand what Ozempic is and how it works.

 Ozempic (semaglutide) belongs to a class of medications called GLP-1 receptor agonists.
 These drugs work by mimicking a hormone (called GLP-1) that helps your body regulate blood sugar and hunger signals.
-Specifically, it stimulates insulin release when your blood sugar is high.

 Unlike many diabetes medications, Ozempic only needs to be injected once weekly instead of daily.
 This is because semaglutide has a half-life of about 7 days, meaning it stays active in your system for about a week.

 Ozempic not only helps control blood sugar in people with type 2 diabetes, but many patients also experience weight loss as a beneficial side effect.
-It is FDA-approved for type 2 diabetes treatment only but can be prescribed off-label for weight loss.

 Preparing for your Ozempic injection